-A commercial banker emailed saying, “We’ve recently had a large asset-based loan default, and the company filed Chapter 11.
+A commercial banker emailed saying, “We’ve recently had a large asset-based loan default, and the company filed for chapter 11 bankruptcy.
 Our attorney has advised us that we should agree to pay the borrower’s attorneys by letting them get paid from the proceeds of the sale of our collateral.
 Can this possibly be right?”

 In a word, yes.
-Your attorney, to use the term of art, is suggesting that you agree to a “carve-out.”
+Your attorney is suggesting that you agree to a “carve-out.”